BonoboPLC/lojjo_wiki/use-cases/games.md

 # Game Management

-## How do I create a LottoRace game?
+## How do I create a custom LottoRace game?

 1. Navigate to Games - > LottoRace
 2. Click on "Create LottoRace" on the top right corner.